 for labor until the age of 18 for girls and 21 for boys.
 If the age of the

 child could not be determined the judge would assign an age.
-There was no
+There were no

 to the county in which they resided.
 Under this law children could be separated from the their family or extended family.